Quantcast

 Stir all ingredients together and chill.

-Here’s a classic Switchel recipe, which was unearthed from the archives of The Old Farmer’s Almanac.
+Here’s another classic Switchel recipe, which was unearthed from the archives of The Old Farmer’s Almanac.
 Like many traditional recipes, it mixes molasses and ginger with apple cider vinegar.

 Homemade Apple Cider Vinegar